nkinnan/esphome-pace-bms/README.md

 The exact look isn't important, just that the tabs and general layout looks like this.
 This is PbmsTools regardless of any specific brand badging or interface tweaks, and indicates that your BMS supports protocol version 25.

 The default password to unlock all settings is "123456" incidentally.
-But there are legitimately some settings you shouldn't mess with (I didn't implement those in this component, basically just the calibration stuff under the System Config tab).
+But there are legitimately some settings you shouldn't mess with (I didn't implement those in this component - basically just the calibration stuff under the System Config tab).

 These BMSes will typically have two RS485 ports (looks like an ethernet socket) an RS232 port (looks like a telephone socket) and possibly a CAN bus port and an LCD display as well, especially if newer.